Dinah Jane: 2023–present: Post-pandemic return and Juice County Volume 1

-On August 22, 2023, after taking a break from recording and performing for over three years, Jane released her comeback single "Ya Ya" via Slash Studios as the lead-in to a larger upcoming project.
+On August 22, 2023, after taking a break from recording and performing for over three years, Jane released her comeback single "Ya Ya" via Slash Studios as the lead-in to a larger then-upcoming project.
 The song's music video puts a spotlight on Jane's Polynesian roots, which she intends to showcase more in her new music.
-In an interview with Zach Sang, Jane teased several songs which she will release in the future, including "Lole" and "Tell Me".
-Since her comeback, Jane has also released the collaborative singles "Falling in Love" with JKing on September 22, 2023 and a remix of "Sway" with Myshaan on February 10, 2024.
+In an interview with Zach Sang, Jane teased several songs, including "Lole" and "Tell Me".
+Since her comeback, she has also released the collaborative singles "Falling in Love" with JKing on September 22, 2023 and a remix of "Sway" with Myshaan on February 10, 2024.

 On December 1, 2023, Jane's collaborative cover of "Have Yourself a Merry Little Christmas" with her Fifth Harmony bandmate Ally Brooke was released as part of Brooke's holiday EP Under the Tree.
 The song marked the first musical collaboration between any members of Fifth Harmony since their 2018 hiatus.
 The duo performed the song together on The Kelly Clarkson Show on December 21, 2023.

 On May 17, 2024, Jane released "Ocean Song", followed by "Road Less Traveled" on July 16.
 On August 21, she released "Let's Go" featuring Young Go and JKing.
 On August 25, Jane announced her second extended play Juice County Volume 1, which was released on August 30.

-On November 29, as part of the promotional campaign for the Juice County Volume 1 EP, she was featured as the cover star of ÖMC Dergi, recognized as Türkiye's leading digital music and culture magazine, for its November issue first time.
+On November 29, as part of the promotional campaign for Juice County: Volume 1, she was featured on the cover of ÖMC Dergi, recognized as Turkey's leading digital music and culture magazine, for its November issue.